-With strong inclination towards literature, music, art, and craft, the locals of West Bengal can be found quite welcoming and well-spoken.
+With a strong inclination towards literature, music, art, and craft, the locals of West Bengal can be found quite welcoming and well-spoken.
 Inhabiting people of every religion, including Islam, Sikh, Jain, and Buddhism, Hindu is the most dominated one.
 Hence, here one can get to observe festivals of different religions.
 Home to many great scholars, poets, and film-makers, locals can be found speaking Bengali, Urdu, Nepali, and some other languages.

 Attractions in West Bengal

 Although there are many tourist destinations in the state, the gem of West Bengal tourism is Darjeeling, a serene, charming little hill station that invokes the poet in everybody.
 Beautiful sunrises to wake up to, foggy afternoons spent soaking up the sunrays, and chilly evenings to bundle up inside in.
-Just the name of Darjeeling conjures up images of the sun reflecting off of snow covered peaks, vibrant green hills and fragrant tea gardens, while the clouds roll in.
-Tiger Hill, perched atop a height of 2,590 m, is especially popular for offering mesmerizing sunrises, when the weather is clear.
+Just the name of Darjeeling conjures up images of the sun reflecting off of snow-covered peaks, vibrant green hills, and fragrant tea gardens, while the clouds roll in.
+Tiger Hill, perched atop a height of 2,590 m, is especially popular for offering mesmerizing sunrises when the weather is clear.

-Tourism in West Bengal is not limited to the hill station of Darjeeling, there are a hundred other destinations that are worth a visit such as Kolkata, The Sundarbans, Digha, Siliguri, Kalimpong, Jalpaiguri and Kurseong among several others.
+Tourism in West Bengal is not limited to the hill station of Darjeeling, there are a hundred other destinations that are worth a visit such as Kolkata, The Sundarbans, Digha, Siliguri, Kalimpong, Jalpaiguri, and Kurseong among several others.
 There are several wildlife sanctuaries and national parks in the state, such as Sundarbans National Park, Jaldapara National Park, Chintamani Kar Bird Sanctuary, Gorumara National Park, Neora Valley National Park, Raiganj Wildlife Sanctuary and Singalila National Park, which are worth a visit for the unique flora and fauna found there.
-The coastal areas are ideal for a relaxing beach vacation, without the hustle bustle of the city.
+The coastal areas are ideal for a relaxing beach vacation, without the hustle-bustle of the city.

 As architecture is a major draw here, so are the shopping opportunities.
 If you are looking for silk or handloom saris then there can be no better place in this part of the country than West Bengal.
 Choose from a myriad of colors and make such as jamdani, kantha, tant, korial, gorad, baluchari, muslin and tussar.